-Work shall be completed to locate the limits of the utility package including the top and bottom elevations and width of package as needed to complete contracted work.
+Work shall be required to locate the limits of any utility package including the top and bottom elevations and width of package for any package exceeding one (1) foot in any dimension to complete contracted work.

 The Engineer or his/her agent shall be notified of this work so that they may be present when the utility is exposed.
 The grades of the utility lines shall be determined by the Engineer, and the utility companies will be advised by the Engineer as to their adjustment required.
 The Contractor shall then backfill and maintain the openings.
 This work shall be completed a minimum of three (3) days prior to any work being anticipated in the immediate area of the ULO, to allow sufficient time for redesign of the affected utility if so required.